-- Ministerial powers to make interim orders when immediate action is required are not entirely new in federal statutes. - The new provisions may last longer than the existing ones before requiring confirmation by the Governor in Council (45 days, compared to 14 days). - If confirmed, but not made the subject of a regulation, an interim order may last no longer than one year.
-Compare this to the two-year period in the Aeronautics Act and CEPA. - The same exemptions to the Statutory Instruments Act that apply now to the Aeronautics Act and CEPA apply to the statutes that have not to this point contained a power to make interim orders.
+- Ministerial powers to make interim orders when immediate action is required are not entirely new in federal statutes. - The new provisions now have the same duration as the existing ones before requiring confirmation by the Governor in Council (that is, 14 days). - If confirmed, but not made the subject of a regulation, an interim order may last no longer than one year in all statutes except for CEPA, where it is two years. - The same exemptions from the Statutory Instruments Act that apply now to the Aeronautics Act and CEPA will apply to the statutes that have not to this point contained a power to make interim orders.